 Written in non-technical terms for a general audience, the essays in this book offer many insights into one of Australia’s most pressing economic and social issues.
 They highlight the key point that wage stagnation is a problem with multiple causes and dimensions.
 It will not fix itself, but will need decisive policy action.
 In their conclusion, the editors set out their own views of what that might be.

-In his review, George Lafferty from Western Sydney University describes this timely book as one that "opens up a range of complex, interconnected issues relevant to Australia’s wages crisis" by drawing "on a diverse range of expert and stakeholder contributions".
-Read the full review, published in the Economic and Labour Relations Review.
+In his review, George Lafferty from Western Sydney University describes this timely book as one that 'opens up a range of complex, interconnected issues relevant to Australia’s wages crisis' by drawing 'on a diverse range of expert and stakeholder contributions'.